Skip to main content

 Exit

 Vast majority of children stay until 11 to enjoy ‘a Roche School education and the benefits of being at the top of the school’.
 Early departures tend to be those moving out of area.
-Impressive lists of offers (from around 40 schools) with a huge haul of scholarships (36 in 2023).
+Impressive lists of offers (from around 40 schools) with a haul of scholarships (seven taken up in 2024).
 Final destinations (24 different schools) suggest that parents really do heed advice to think about ‘the right school’ and that pupils are not moulded so much as guided.
 Wimbledon High School, Hall School Wimbledon, Emanuel, Kingston Grammar School, Whitgift, Latymer Upper School, Dulwich College, Hampton School, St Paul’s, Epsom and Kings College School Wimbledon the most popular recently.

 Our view